-In 2018, the Lodi surface water treatment plant provided approximately 50% of Lodi’s drinking water.
-Twenty three computer controlled wells, located throughout the City, provided high quality groundwater.
+Since its construction in 2012, Lodi's surface water treatment plant has provided approximately 50% of Lodi’s drinking water.
+Twenty five computer controlled wells, located throughout the City, provide high quality groundwater.
 The wells operate automatically on water pressure demand so that when water use increases, more wells are started.
-Additionally, seven wells are equipped with Granular Activated Carbon (GAC) filtration units to ensure high quality water.
+Additionally, nine wells are equipped with Granular Activated Carbon (GAC) filtration units to ensure high quality water.

 Lodi is fortunate in having a high quality groundwater supply.
 However, that supply is at risk and must be carefully managed.
 The following section describes some of these measures.